luk27official/NSWI130/docs/README.md

   - medication + dosages
   - current room
   - camera to the patient's bed
-  - possibly some details of his including the doctor etc.
+  - possibly some details of his including the doctor

-TODO: cleanup this and possibly extend more/add a diagram...